-The Montessori educational materials are still sensorial materials which give him concrete experiences and leads to abstraction; but he can no longer enjoy the freedoms he had in the pre-school stage.
-He does not have freedom of choice to work or not to work.
+The Montessori educational materials are still sensorial materials that give him concrete experiences and lead to abstraction, but he can no longer enjoy the freedoms he had in the pre-school stage.
+He does not have the freedom of choice to work or not to work.
 Instead, this is the time to "perfect his tools of reading and writing and using time constructively."
 His choice thus becomes what kind of challenging works to do.

 No more does the elementary child have the freedom to work as long as he wants to with the Montessori activities.
 Now he has to complete a project.
 Whatever he chooses to do, gets finished.

 Most popular on Amazon.com for Montessori elementary: